• Skip to primary navigation

 It starts with the duxelles, which is a mix of finely chopped mushrooms, shallots, garlic, and thyme.
 It is sautéed in a skillet until it forms a paste that will coat the roast.

-You guys loved my Teriyaki meatballs for their soft and meaty texture so I slightly tweaked it to make it into a large roast.
+You guys loved my Teriyaki meatballs for their soft and meaty texture, so I slightly tweaked it to make it into a large roast.

 The base remains the same, we use a mix of brown rice, red kidney beans, and mushrooms that bring moisture and umami.
-Then for flavor, we have sautéed onions, garlic, and spices.
+Then, for flavor, we have sautéed onions, garlic, and spices.
 What I did differently here is that I added some cinnamon and nutmeg for a more Christmassy flavor and a whole cooked beet that gives the roast a distinct red color.
 The addition of a beet also adds a natural sweetness to the roast.

-Then for a meaty texture, I combined the mixture with vital wheat gluten.
+Then, for a meaty texture, I combined the mixture with vital wheat gluten.
 Unlike most seitan roasts, this one is moist and tender.
-Gone are the dry and too chewy roasts!
+Gone are the dry and too-chewy roasts!
 If you are gluten-free, I guess you could substitute the gluten for gluten-free breadcrumbs.
-Be aware the texture won't be as meaty though.
+Be aware the texture won’t be as meaty, though.

 The next step is shaping the Wellington.
 Start by spreading the mushroom duxelles in the center of a vegan puff pastry.
-Then place the seitan roast on it and generously brush it with mustard.
+Then, place the seitan roast on it and generously brush it with mustard.
 Mustard adds another layer of flavor that goes very well with the mushrooms.

 To shape it into a nice log, I recommend using plastic wrap.
-Use the plastic wrap to wrap the seitan roast in the puff pastry, then pinch the ends of the pastry to seal it.
+Use plastic wrap to wrap the seitan roast in the puff pastry, then pinch the ends of the pastry to seal it.

 For the decoration, you can go with a classic lattice pattern or nothing at all.
-Personally, I added a vegan logo on the crust, at least I tried.
+Personally, I added a vegan logo on the crust.
+At least I tried.

-45 minutes in the oven and you end up with this beautiful golden brown Wellington!
+45 minutes in the oven, and you end up with this beautiful golden brown Wellington!

 Let me know in the comments if you try this recipe!